jimkc/Leetcode-Notes/Medium/Array/RLE-Iterator.md

 ## Thinking
 When ever we try to move on to the next element we check 2 things.<br>
 1. Does the new index run out of range ? <br>
-2. Is the current value in A[idx] enough for n values?
+2. Is the current value in A[new index] smaller than n value?

 ## Coding
 Time: O();  </br>